If I Didn't Love You (Jason Aldean and Carrie Underwood song): Music video

 The lyric video was released on July 23, 2021, featuring Aldean and Underwood recording the song in the studio.

 The official video premiered on September 8, 2021, and was directed by Shaun Silva.
 The video was filmed at Schermerhorn Symphony Center in Nashville, Tennessee.
-The music video scored two wins at the 2022 CMT Music Awards, for Video of the Year and Collaborative Video.

 Live performances

 Aldean and Underwood gave their first live performance of the song at the 55th Annual Country Music Association Awards at Nashville's Bridgestone Arena on November 10, 2021.
 They also appeared at the American Music Awards of 2021 with a pre-taped performance.